 This faculty learning community brings together faculty members who have foundational knowledge or are actively implementing principles of universal design of learning (UDL) to share ideas and best practices.
 To join this learning community please contact email@example.com to let us know about your interest.
 Meets on Fridays from 10:00 – 11:30 am.

 Fall 2021 Dates: 8/27, 9/24, 10/22 & 11/19

 Spring 2022 Dates: 1/28, 2/25, 3/25 & 4/22

 Community meeting for all faculty teaching and researching indigenous topics.
 Meets twice a semester.

 Teaching Day Accordion Closed

-This event is a collaboration between the NAU Teaching Academy, FPDP, Office of the Provost and the Vice Provost for Teaching, Learning Design & Assessment, this annual event brings faculty from across campus together to celebrate teaching at NAU with an invited keynote speaker and workshop on impactful teaching.
+This event is a collaboration between the NAU Teaching Academy, FPDP, and the Office of the Provost.
+This annual event brings faculty from across campus together to celebrate teaching at NAU with an invited keynote speaker and workshop on impactful teaching.
 Faculty across campus gather to celebrate teaching at NAU.